culanomeara/adventureswithwood/README.md

 ### W3C (CSS)

-The Adventures With Wood CSS stylesheet has been tested using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) by direct input.
+The Adventures With Wood CSS stylesheet has been assessed using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) by direct input.
 Unfortunately there were two errors shown for grid template areas proj1 and proj2.
 I removed the offending references and the site passed the test.

 [CSS link](https://jigsaw.w3.org/css-validator/validator#css)